 The Sun rises in the East and then moves until it is back to the South and midday.

 We say “The Sun rises in the East and sets in the West,” and one of the words that we usually translate into English as East actually means “in the direction of the rising Sun,” but in fact because of the tilt of the Earth the direction of sunrise varies from South East in the Winter to North East in the Summer, and similarly in the West for sunset.
-Sam uses his globe to show his friends why.
+This is explained on another Page.

-Sam has an App (LunaSolCal) for his iPad which gives the time of sunrise and sunset for where he lives for each day, and a lot more information about the Sun (and Moon), including the length of each day and the time of twilight.
+Sam has an App (LunaSolCal) for his iPad which gives the time of sunrise and sunset for where he lives for each day of the year, and a lot more information about the Sun (and Moon), including the length of each day and the time of twilight.
 It does not give any information about the stars or planets, he has a separate App (Planets) which does that.

-Many animals such as owls and badgers are nocturnal - they are most active at night.
-Other animals such as blackbirds and butterflies are diurnal - they are most active during the day.
+Many animals such as owls and badgers and bats and moths are nocturnal - they are most active at night.
+Other animals such as blackbirds and butterflies and squirrels are diurnal - they are most active during the day.
 Man is by nature a diurnal animal, and until about three hundred years ago most people did not go very far from home after sunset.
 Watching the Sun set is a very definite ending, and so originally for thousands of years each day ended, and so of course the next day began, at sunset.
-Today for most people one day ends and the next one begins in the middle of the night, but some religions such as Islam and Judaism still use the old way - the Jewish Sabbath is on the day which most people call Saturday, but it actually begins at sunset on Friday.
+Today for most people one day ends and the next one begins in the middle of the night, although some religions such as Islam and Judaism still use the old way - for example we say that the Jewish Sabbath is on the day which most people call Saturday, but it actually begins at sunset on Friday.